 Julia Rantzau was born in 1864, two years after the marriage of Alexandra’s parents – Prince Louis of Hesse and Princess Alice of Great Britain and Ireland, Queen Victoria’s second daughter – at Osborne House in 1862.
-Julia’s birth date is possibly significant for the friendship – she shared Alexandra’s birthday of 6th June – Alexandra being born in 1872, making her Julia’s junior by eight years.
-The Rantzau (Ranzow) family were of North German nobility and had lived in the region of Schleswig-Holstein for a considerable number of centuries – Rantzau is itself the name of a Schleswig-Holstein municipality, with the near-lying Schloss Rantzau near Rantzau bearing a date on its outer wall for 1593.
-The Rantzau family belonged to that group of ancient noble families of Holstein, known as the equites originarii.
+Julia’s birth date is possibly significant for the friendship – she shared Alexandra’s own birthday of 6th June – Alexandra being born in 1872, making her Julia’s junior by eight years.
+The Rantzau (Ranzow) family were of North German nobility and had lived in the region of Schleswig-Holstein for at least three centuries – Rantzau is the name of a Schleswig-Holstein municipality, with the near-lying Schloss Rantzau near Rantzau bearing a date on its outer wall for 1593.
+The Rantzau family belonged to those ancient noble families of Holstein, known as the equites originarii.
 Julia’s father Emil, Count von Rantzau enjoyed a career as a politician in Schleswig-Holstein and was himself born close to Copenhagen, at Lyngby in 1827.
-He married his cousin, Caroline Christiane Elisabeth, nee Reventlow (1837–1917) and the couple had eleven children.
+He married his cousin, Caroline Christiane Elisabeth geb.
+Reventlow (1837–1917) and the couple had eleven children.
 The future Tsar Nicholas II joked to Alexandra in the period during their engagement of the honeymoon that they would in fact never enjoy, due to the unexpected death of Tsar Alexander III; he suggested they should travel incognito: “When we are once married and start on a voyage, to Italy for instance (Venice, Florence) we shall travel under the name of Count & Countess Reventlov – won’t we Sweety?
-Of course, we must try and not to meet with the real R’s else we might get into no end of muddles!”
-(Alexander Bokhanov et al., The Romanovs, Love Power & Tragedy, Pg 68, 1993).
-Quite why the future Tsar picked this name as a possible incognito for himself and his bride-to-be is not clear.
+Of course we must try and not to meet with the real R’s else we might get into no end of muddles!”
+(Alexander Bokhanov et al, The Romanovs, Love Power & Tragedy, Pg 68, 1993) Quite why the future Tsar picked this name as a possible incognito for himself and his bride-to-be is not clear.

+It is curious to wonder what happened to the letters which Alexandra exchanged with Julia Rantzau, as it is important to remember that those letters which do exist today from Alexandra to her friends are those that were fortunate enough to have survived.
+Alexandra burned much of her private correspondence in 1917, to save her personal letters falling into hands other than hers.
+She had, in fact, asked Tsar Nicholas II to burn her letters for precisely this reason, but they were found instead in a black box at Ekaterinburg, much later.
+According to Alexandra’s biographer, Carolly Erickson, Alexandra burned her “letters from her father and her grandmother, Nicky’s [Tsar Nicholas II’s] letters written when they were first engaged….”
+(Carolly Erickson, Alexandra, the Last Tsarina, Pg 301, Notes Pg 369, 8).
 Not everything was destroyed, however, as the archives of the Russian Federation in Moscow (GARF) thankfully attest.
 No letters of Alexandra to Julia Rantzau have survived in the private archive of Prince Henry and Princess Irene of Prussia, something confirmed to the present author.
-Alexandra wrote of Julia’s letters: “Only her dear writings have remained to me…” and again to another friend: “Her letters are a joy, and they help one in difficult times to do one’s duty…” Baroness Buxhoeveden recorded that the friendship must have been of a very close nature, because Alexandra and Julia exchanged communication each week, writing in sort of diary form to one another.
-The State Archives of the Russian Federation do not however, contain any correspondence between Alexandra and Countess Rantzau; what Alexandra owned, she most likely burned along with many of her private letters, at the time of the February Revolution.
+Alexandra wrote of Julia’s letters: “Only her dear writings have remained to me…” and again to another friend: “Her letters are a joy and they help one in difficult times to do ones duty…” Baroness Buxhoeveden recorded that the friendship must have been of very close nature, because Alexandra and Julia exchanged communication each week, writing in sort of diary form to one another.